SpringRoll/SpringRollContainer/README.md

 });
 container.openPath('game.html');
 ```
-*The color vision dropdown builds out the supported values dynamically based on what the application reports back and hides
+*The color vision radio group builds out the supported values dynamically based on what the application reports back and hides
 any unsupported values.
 See [the SpringRoll Application Class docs](https://github.com/SpringRoll/SpringRoll/tree/v2/src#handling-state-change)
 for more information on the request format.